Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Check if Coordinates Are Sea into a spreadsheet?
+How do I pull Check if Coordinates Are Sea into Google Sheets?

 How many credits does each Check if Coordinates Are Sea cell cost?